lsh940131/ETC/Android App Delete/README.md

 # How to delete Apps that can't be deleted on Android.

 ## Prerequisite
-1. ADB install
+1. ADB
-You need ADB(Android Debug Bridge) is included in the Android SDK platform tools package.
+ADB(Android Debug Bridge) is included in the Android SDK platform tools package.
 This package can be downloaded using the SDK Manager and is installed in android_sdk/platform-tools/ (<https://developer.android.com/studio/releases/platform-tools?hl=ko>).

 2. Activate phone developer settings